Vizsla means searcher or tracker in Hungarian

 The Vizsla is not a good choice for a casual or inexperienced owner.
 It needs someone who’s fully engaged throughout the day in maintaining its mental and physical health.
 This highly adaptable dog can also adjust to an apartment setting, as long as you have enough open space nearby to provide physical activity.

-The Vizsla will need a few cups of high-quality dog food per day, based on its size, age, and activity level.
+The Vizsla will need a few cups of dog food per day, based on its size, age, and activity level.
 Both commercial and homemade food should be sufficient to satisfy its needs.
-It has no other specific dietary concerns.

 The Vizsla is an intelligent and capable breed, eager to learn everything you can teach it.
 As a sensitive dog, it will benefit from consistent and positive reinforcement methods to bolster its confidence.
 Fortunately, the entire process should be a breeze.
 The Vizsla is very focused on the task and enjoys the time spent with its owner.